Terms & Conditions

 3 Terms of Carriage

-3.2 All meets apart from airports waiting time are free for the first 10 minutes; thereafter you will be charged 0.3£ per minute on the entire waiting time.
-In case of airports’ meets, the first 30 minutes waiting time from the time of landing are free, and additional free waiting time can be requested at time of booking; thereafter Customers will be charged 0.3£ per minute.
+3.2 All meets apart from airports waiting time are free for the first 10 minutes; thereafter you will be charged 0.40£ per minute on the entire waiting time.
+In the case of airports’ meets, the first 30 minutes of waiting time from the time of landing are free, and additional free waiting time can be requested at the time of booking; thereafter Customers will be charged 0.40£ per minute and the parking difference will be paid separately.
 There is no additional charge for flight delays.

 3.3 Prices quoted are flat rates.
-Any diversions, additional set downs or pickups by Customers will incur a minimum charge of £5.00 per diversion, set down or pickup.
+Any diversions, additional set downs or pickups by Customers will incur a minimum charge of £5.00 per stop on the way, set down or pick up.
 Prices quoted for Services that are not subsequently booked will have a validity of 24 hours.